 What is Occupational Therapy and how can Childworks assist my child?

-Childworks provides comprehensive and affordable occupational therapy for children aged three and a half through to the end of high school.
+Childworks provides comprehensive Occupational therapy for children aged three through to the end of high school.
 Parents and carers are always involved and are part of the therapeutic process.

 Childworks involves the use of therapeutic activities to improve the child’s sensory, motor, cognitive, emotional, social and physical skills and abilities.
 For example, if a child has difficulty performing school work due to poor co-ordination, visual perception or poor ability to concentrate, Childworks may be of assistance.
-We also look at developmental activities such activities that improve a child’s independence.
+We also look at developmental activities and activities that improve a child’s independence.
 A child may have difficulty with dressing themselves.
 They may need cues to understand what step comes next, they may need modification of the activity such as something to help them manage zippers, they may need help to learn specific skills or they may need some other form of assistance.
-If your child has difficulty with activities they need to do in their everyday lives, then occupational therapy at Childworks may help.
+If your child has difficulty with activities they need to do in their everyday life, then Occupational Therapy at Childworks may help.

 If you would like more information about how Occupational Therapy might help your child please Please contact us on 0418 217 769 or contact @ childworks.com.au

 Like all professionals, each practice has its own approach.
 Childworks focuses on a functional approach, that is, we emphasise practical aspects of your child’s life and help them to maximise their potential in those areas.

 For example, if your morning routine is a problem we will analyse what is going on with that routine.
 We may modify the environment removing distractions for you child and adding prompts to help him or her with their independent self-care.
 We may help your child to develop specific skills in dressing or eating at an appropriate level, we may provide some guidance on how you as a parent, can modify the routine and use behavioural tools to overcome issues.